 Korean-New Zealander Violist

 Recently appointed as the Associate Principal Violist of the Auckland Philarmonia Orchestra, Julie Park holds a Bachelor of Music with First Class Honours from the University of Auckland and a Master of Arts with Distinction from the Royal Academy of Music.
 She was kindly supported by the ABRSM International Postgraduate Scholarship which provided for full tuition and maintenance, and was awarded a DipRAM for gaining full marks in her end of year master’s recital.
-She is currently the first violist to study for an Advanced Diploma at the Royal Academy of Music, and as one of the prominent Bicentenary Scholars- which provides for a full scholarship, she will be releasing her debut solo album with Linn Records in 2022.
+She is currently the first violist to graduate with an Advanced Diploma at the Royal Academy of Music, and as one of the prominent Bicentenary Scholars- which provided for a full scholarship, she will be releasing her debut solo album with Linn Records in 2022.
 She is also an artist with the Talent Unlimited Foundation.

 As a concerto soloist, Julie has performed with the Baden Baden Philharmonia Orchestra, the Auckland Philharmonia Orchestra, the UOA Symphony Orchestra, the Sainsbury Royal Academy Soloists- directed by acclaimed violinist, Clio Gould, and the Royal Academy of Music String Orchestra under the baton of John Wilson.
 In June 2021, she performed the world premiere of the Britten Double Concerto arranged for String Orchestra by Colin Matthews with violinist Charlie Lovell-Jones.